uf2020/ccxt/Manual.md

 - `market.api / market['api'] / $market->api`: An associative array containing a definition of all API endpoints exposed by a crypto exchange.
 The API definition is used by ccxt to automatically construct callable instance methods for each available endpoint.

-- `market.timeout / market['timeout'] / $market->timeout`: A timeout for a request-response roundtrip (default timeout is 10 seconds).
+- `market.timeout / market['timeout'] / $market->timeout`: A timeout in milliseconds for a request-response roundtrip (default timeout is 10000 ms = 10 seconds).

 - `market.rateLimit / market['rateLimit'] / $market->rateLimit`: A request rate limit in milliseconds.
 Specifies the required minimal delay between two consequent HTTP requests to the same market.
 This parameter is not used for now (reserved for future).